Ready to find the perfect college degree?

 Principles of Electromagnetism

-While the theory is a term that is growing in popularity, it is more common with scientists than non-scientists and has been used as an alternate to the use of the word electromagnetism in articles and blog posts.
-It is also considered an advanced subject that is routinely taught in the senior levels of undergraduate study and at the graduate level.
+While the theory is a term that is growing in popularity, it’s more common with scientists than non-scientists.
+It’s been used as an alternate to the use of the word electromagnetism in articles and blog posts.
+It is also considered an advanced subject that’s routinely taught in the senior levels of undergraduate study and at the graduate level.